-- Downloading and Installing Patch Updates Download and install patch updates for your Oracle software after you complete installation. - Setting External Jobs Ownership for HP-UX Installations On HP-UX platforms only, set external jobs ownership to a low-privilege user. - Setting the Oracle User Environment Variables On each node, in the installation owner user profile file, set the environment variables ORACLE_BASE and ORACLE_HOME, and ORACLE_SID; also add ORACLE_HOME/bin to the path environment variable.
+- Downloading Release Update Patches Download and install Release Updates (RU) and Release Update Revisions (RUR) patches for your Oracle software after you complete installation. - Setting External Jobs Ownership for HP-UX Installations On HP-UX platforms only, set external jobs ownership to a low-privilege user. - Setting the Oracle User Environment Variables On each node, in the installation owner user profile file, set the environment variables ORACLE_BASE and ORACLE_HOME, and ORACLE_SID; also add ORACLE_HOME/bin to the path environment variable. - Recompiling All Invalid Objects Identify and recompile invalid objects on the CDB and PDBs using the catcon utility to run utlrp.sql after you install, patch, or upgrade a database.

-- Recompiling All Invalid Objects - Oracle recommends you run the utlrp.sql script after you install, patch, or upgrade a database, to identify and recompile invalid objects. - Configuring Services on Oracle RAC and Oracle RAC One Node CDBs During installation, if you select a multitenant container database (CDB), and configure pluggable databases (PDBs), then you must add services to the PDBs after installation. - Copying Oracle ASM Password File For Oracle RAC One Node Database After installing Oracle RAC One Node database, copy the Oracle ASM password file, if configured, to all candidate nodes configured for fail over, unless you use shared password files stored in Oracle ASM.
+- Configuring Services on Oracle RAC and Oracle RAC One Node CDBs During installation, if you select a multitenant container database (CDB), and configure pluggable databases (PDBs), then you must add services to the PDBs after installation. - Copying Oracle ASM Password File For Oracle RAC One Node Database After installing Oracle RAC One Node database, copy the Oracle ASM password file, if configured, to all candidate nodes configured for fail over, unless you use shared password files stored in Oracle ASM.